e-n-f/datamaps/README.md

 Usage
 -----

-There are currently lots of hardwired assumptions that need to be configurable eventually, but the basic idea is that if you have a file of points like this:
+The basic idea is that if you have a file of points like this:

     40.711017,-74.011017
     40.710933,-74.011250